 - Find your location for night shots during the afternoon, then wait for it (better than stepping off the edge of the rim in the dark).

 - There is a good stand of Aspen and Maples along the road to Bear Canyon Lake that will be colorful in a few weeks.

 And of course, there were a few highlights along the bone jarring road.
-We saw elk grazing among the pines, found that fern covered forest floor, laughed with our newfound “camp buds” while dodging the hail, ate some fine pizza with staff that are now friends, and finally pulled into our own driveway.
-The biggest highlight, however, may have been the visit to our chiropractor.
+We saw elk grazing among the pines, found that fern covered forest floor, laughed with our newfound “camp buds” while dodging the hail, ate some fine pizza with staff who are now friends, and finally pulled into our own driveway.
+The biggest highlight, however, may have been the Monday morning visit to our chiropractor.
 Like I said, sometimes you just gotta go.